Estimators work out how much it will cost for a company to supply products and services to its clients.

 Once you and your clients have agreed the design, you would:

-On larger jobs, you're likely to be part of a team alongside other architects and architectural technicians or technologists.
+On larger jobs, you are likely to be part of a team alongside other architects and architectural technicians or technologists.

 You would make sure that electrical systems in people’s homes and businesses work safely.
-You’d fix faults and install new systems.
+You would fix faults and install new systems.

 You might set up and maintain power systems for engineering projects and buildings or ensure that street lights work.